dhruvt21/House_price_prediction/README.md

 # House_price_prediction
 House Price Prediction using advanced regression techniques

-The dataset provided consists of 79 variables out of which 38 are numerical features and the rest are categorical features.
 This project was completed in the following 5 steps

 - Exploratory Data analysis.
 - Data Cleaning